twilio-labs/sample-twilio-go/README.md

 ## Build the application

-To build the application, run `go build`
+To build the application, run `go build -o out/bin/sample-twilio-go main.go`.
+This compiles the "sample-twilio-go" application binary and stores it in the `out/bin` directory.

 ## Run the application